s132048/docs-korean-conda-docs/docs/source/commands_ko/conda-config.rst

                  DARC' environment variable, if it is set (default: <I>user</I> <I>.condarc</I>
                  <I>path</I>).

+          <B>--show</B> [SHOW [SHOW ...]]
-          <B>--show</B> Display all configuration values as calculated and compiled.
+                 Display configuration values as calculated and compiled.
+If  no arguments  given, show information for all configuration values.

           <B>--show-sources</B>
                  Display all identified configuration sources.